benchristelcom/benchristelcom.github.io/src/heroes4/map-design-ideas.md

   - Incentivize Charm (Order magic) and Diplomacy (Nobility) somehow so there's at least some reward for attacking outnumbered creatures
   - Give mobs items?
 Could cut both ways.
-  - Give mobs heroes?
-Maybe they won't run then.
-Experiment with this.
+  - ~~Give mobs heroes?
+Maybe they won't run then.~~ Doesn't work.

 ## Research questions

 - Do neutral armies with a hero ever flee from combat?
+  - Yes.
 - Can an army without a hero free a hero imprisoned in a town?
+  - No.